0xAX/linux-insides/Booting/linux-bootstrap-2.md

 * Segmentation
 * Paging

-Here we will only see Segmentation.
+Here we will only see segmentation.
 Paging will be discussed in the next sections.

 As you can read in the previous part, addresses consist of two parts in real mode: